CHANGES EFFECTING PARENTS

 Canada Child Tax Benefit (CCTB)

 Starting July 2016 the new Canada Child Tax Benefit will replace the Universal Child Care Benefit (UCCB).
-Under the UCCB, $160/mth for children under 6 and $60/mth for children 6 to 17 is received.
-UCCB is added to an individual’s income and taxed at their income bracket.
+Under the UCCB, a parent receives $160/mth for children under 6 and $60/mth for children 6 to 17.
+UCCB is added to an individual’s income and taxed at each person’s income bracket.

 Under the new Canada Child Tax Benefit starting in July 2016, the amount paid for each child will be based on the income of the family.
 Households with lower income will receive more under the CCTB than under the UCCB.
 While households with higher income will receive less and household with income over $190,000 will see an elimination of benefits.
 The amount received under the CCTB will be tax-free.